 Stage 1 – Introduction and nomination

-Having been introduced to the Livery by a Liveryman, the candidate (no distinction is made between men and women) must be proposed and seconded by a Court member.
-To facilitate the process, potential candidates will be sent an application form and invited to an informal dinner at which they will meet Court members and the Membership Committee (they should bring the completed application form with them).
-Following this dinner, Candidates will be informed of the status of their application.
-Assuming they are successful, the process to become a full Liveryman requires the completion of four further phases.
+New members need to be introduced to the Livery by a Liveryman.
+Individuals wishing to join the Livery who do not know a Liveryman should contact the Clerk for advice (clerk@coachmakers.co.uk).
+No distinction is intended between male or female in the application of the title ‘Liveryman’.
+A candidate must be proposed and seconded by a Court member.
+To facilitate this process, potential candidates should complete an application form and submit it to the Clerk.
+They will then be invited to an informal dinner at which they will meet Court Members and members of the Membership Committee.
+Following this dinner, candidates will be informed of the status of their application.
+Successful candidates applications go forward to the Court.

-Stage 2 – Freedom of the Coachmakers Livery
+Stage 2 – Freeman of the Coachmakers’ Livery

-The completed application form is considered by the Court in Committee, and the Clerk will invite successful candidates to return to him the Gift Aid and Direct Debit forms, together with the joining fine (fee).
+The completed application form is considered by the Court.
+The Clerk will invite successful candidates to return to him the Gift Aid and Direct Debit forms, together with the joining fine (fee).
 The candidate is then sworn to the Freedom of the Livery at one of the Court meetings.
-Persons attending Court meetings to join the Livery must present themselves at the appropriate hall at least 45 minutes prior to the start time of the reception before dinner.
-Once sworn to the Freedom of the Livery, the Clerk will provide the candidate with a certificate, which confirms that the individual is a Freeman of The Worshipful Company of Coachmakers and Coach Harness Makers.
+The candidate is invited to bring guests to witness the ceremony.
+Once sworn to the Freedom of the Livery, the Clerk will provide the candidate with a certificate, which confirms that the individual is then a Freeman of The Worshipful Company of Coachmakers and Coach Harness Makers.

 Stage 3 – Freedom of the City of London